Puntoquindici/mars-iubenda-vite/README.md

 There are 2 versions of build:

 - library to be used in vue projects
-- static to be used in non vue projects like mars ghost blog, mars hugo docs
+- static to be used in non vue projects like mars hugo docs

 ```sh
 yarn build